seobando/UDACITY_GenerativeAI/README.md

 4. HomeMatch

-This was about using vectorized databases to answer questions where the data of the database was also generative using openAI.
+This was about using vectorized databases to answer questions where the data of the database was also generated using openAI.